abolfathzade/Synopsis-Analyzer/README.md

 ###Overview

-Synopsis is video analysis and transcoding tool, as well as a metadata format for embeddeding advanced analyzed metadata withing .MOV and .MP4 video files.
+Synopsis is video analysis and transcoding tool, as well as a metadata format for embeddeding advanced analyzed metadata withing .MOV and (in testing) .MP4 video files.

 This repository hosts a Synopsis Multimedia Analyser and Transcoder implementation written for Mac OS X.